isj/sigmod/admin/notes.md

 [email 5/11/13]

-Begin forwarded message:

 From: "jonathan"
 Subject: small idea
 Date: 5 November 2013 13:50:23 GMT
 To: Selvan , Ioannis

 Here is the kernel of an algorithm idea